 The light is reflected in numerous mirrors and gilded mouldings, and semi-precious stones such as malachite, lapis lazuli, tiger eye and rose quartz are inlaid in the walls.

-From the casino hubs of Cotai, to the hushed back streets of the old city, the Macau club scene will delight all tastes and pockets: live music, vintage wines, celebrity haunts – as the old saying goes, if you don’t see it, we ain’t got it.
+From the Macau casino hub of Cotai to the hushed back streets of the old city, the Macau club scene will delight all tastes and pockets: live music, vintage wine (and Portuguese wine), celebrity haunts – as the old saying goes, if you don’t see it, we ain’t got it.

 Now: time to party!
 Here are the best Macau clubs.